Coronavirus fears shut bars, borders; WHO urges world to ‘test, test, test’

 “It is OK to be scared when so many things happen at the same time,” Solberg said.

 Just a month ago, financial markets were hitting record highs on the assumption the outbreak would largely be contained in China.
 There have now been more cases and more deaths outside mainland China than inside.
+Tracking the spread here

 Spain and France, where cases and fatalities have begun surging at a pace just days behind that of Italy, imposed severe lockdowns over the weekend.

 The Middle East business and travel hub of Dubai said it was closing all bars and lounges until the end of March.
-Thailand plans to close schools, bars, movie theaters and popular cockfighting arenas.
+Thailand plans to close schools, bars, movie theatres and popular cockfighting arenas.

 “The worst is yet ahead for us,” said Dr. Anthony Fauci, the top infectious diseases expert in the United States, a warning echoed by officials in Switzerland, where 14 have died.